groupeminaste/DonateViewController/README.md

 ## Customize colors for theming (iOS < 13)

 Before iOS 13, no dark theme was implemented in controllers.
-If you want to implement your custom dark theme, create an extension or subclass `DonateViewController` to change the colors of the view controller. (background, ...)
+If you want to implement your custom dark theme, subclass `DonateViewController` and `DonateCell` to change the colors of the views. (background, ...)

 ## Donate to the developer